adavis25/RoadToNaruto/Overview.md

 # Mod Overview
 To start off this will be a quick overview of the plans for the mod that we can change at anytime.
 ## Questing
-I want do do the quests in this using Better Questing (https://www.curseforge.com/minecraft/mc-mods/better-questing)
+I want to do the quests in this using Better Questing (https://www.curseforge.com/minecraft/mc-mods/better-questing)

 This mod adds in a questbook that I believe you can use and edit to suit your needs.
 So there would be a couple sections of ours.